Ingest: On the "Induction Bias" in Sequence Models

 2. Destructive interference is possible (kappa < 1) -- More data and more diversity can actively hurt when the architecture lacks the right inductive bias.
 Transformers with CoT on mixed lengths showed kappa = 0.28.
 This is a concrete counter-example to "more data is always better" and directly grounds the bitter-lesson-boundary note with quantitative evidence. [quick-win]

 3. Architecture-supervision interaction -- Transformers prefer CoT (non-aligned), RNNs prefer ACoT (aligned).
 The optimal supervision format depends on the learner's architecture, not just the task.
-This has implications for how we think about oracle design: the oracle must match the learner, not just the problem. [just-a-reference]
+This has implications for oracle design: the oracle must match the learner, not just the problem. [just-a-reference]

 4. In-distribution failure as the real story -- The paper reframes transformer state-tracking limitations from "OOD failure" to "in-distribution data inefficiency."
-This is a more practically relevant framing: even with unlimited training distribution coverage, the data cost may be prohibitive.
-Connects to how we think about scaling costs in the bitter lesson boundary. [quick-win]
+Even with unlimited training distribution coverage, the data cost may be prohibitive.
+This is more practically relevant than the length-generalization framing for understanding scaling costs. [quick-win]

-5. Permutation composition generalizes beyond commutative tasks -- The findings hold for non-commutative state tracking (S_5), which is the canonical non-commutative structure by Cayley's theorem.
-This means the limitation is not specific to simple arithmetic but applies to any finite discrete state-tracking task. [just-a-reference]
+5. Permutation composition generalizes beyond commutative tasks -- Findings hold for non-commutative state tracking (S_5), the canonical non-commutative structure by Cayley's theorem.
+The limitation is not specific to simple arithmetic but applies to any finite discrete state-tracking task. [just-a-reference]

-6. Step-by-step decomposition as permanent architectural advantage -- For tasks with exact specifications (calculator-class problems), forcing step-by-step computation is not a temporary crutch but a permanent efficiency gain.
+6. Step-by-step decomposition as permanent architectural advantage -- For calculator-class problems, forcing step-by-step computation is not a temporary crutch but a permanent efficiency gain.
 This strengthens the argument that some problems should never be approached with general methods, regardless of scale. [deep-dive]